weilern1121/ATD-ass3-React_Redux_Restaurant/README.md

 * Option of mixing sort and filter reviews in the same query, option to reset queries.
 * Stars rank – updated on every edit/delete/add review in the restaurant.

+## EXTRA USED LIBRARIES:
+1. reactstrap (as UI workframe)
+2. react-dropzone
+3. react-autosuggest
+4. react-transition-group

 ## HOW TO RUN:
 * Open 2 terminal windows/cmd in the main folder.